Project Manager, PSRI/GPI

 Academic support services and learning assistance in higher education

-Educational development and assessment
+Educational development initiatives to enhance teaching and learning

 Joshua is the project manager and co-PI with Robert Reason for two national studies housed in the Research Institute for Studies in Education (RISE), a unit of the School of Education.
 The Personal and Social Responsibility Inventory (PSRI) and the Global Perspective Inventory (GPI), respectively, focus on (a) the influences of students' perceptions of campus climate for personal and social responsibility on their learning and development outcomes and (b) the influences of learning environments and experiences on students' global learning and development.
 He is also the project manager and co-PI with Robert Reason on the Global Century Project, a federally-funded three-year grant, focused on the effects of education abroad experiences on institutional and student outcomes.